alshakarti/hot100-analytics-dashboard/README.md

 - **Billboard data**: Historical chart data from the Billboard Hot 100.
 - **Spotify data**: Artist information and audio features for tracks available on Spotify.

 This exploratory analysis examines 24 years of Billboard chart and Spotify data to identify common factors among Billboard-worthy songs.

-## Exploratory Data Analysis

-## Executive Summary
+## Findings

 Key findings indicate that charting songs consistently share a similar audio profile.
 These songs typically feature lyrics and are well-suited for dancing, with a sound that is often described as happy, cheerful, or euphoric.
 They also have an energetic, fast, loud, and noisy quality, with subtle acoustic elements.
 On average, these songs have a tempo of 122 beats per minute (BPM).
 Additionally, approximately 33% of these songs are in a major key, with the majority composed in C#/Db.